att/music/alternatePoms/README.md

 service with an eventually consistent state store to provide abstractions that enable rich distributed coordination on shared state, as and when required.

 This is the repository for MUSIC.
-The pom.xml corresponds to the rest-based version of MUSIC.
+There are two pom.xml files here which correspond to two artifacts that may be built:

+ * pom-jar.xml - builds the __MUSIC-core__ artifact (a jar file containing just the core of MUSIC)
+ * pom-war.xml - builds the __MUSIC-REST-webapp__ artifact (a war file containing a REST webapp for MUSIC)

+For now, it is best to build these as follows:

+	mvn -f pom-jar.xml install
+	mvn -f pom-war.xml install
+	mvn -f pom-jar.xml javadoc:javadoc     # to build the Javadoc

+NOTE: Future work => this should be split into two directories trees, since it builds two artifacts